JaffaKetchup/flutter_map_tile_caching/README.md

 ## Example

-To view the example project, just clone the .zip file in the example folder and unzip it to a local directory.
-You should be able to run it instantly on Android - iOS will require extra setup.
-Beware, this solution may be older than the latest example.

-For the latest example, but no other code or build settings, just clone the main.dart file in the example folder to a local project, and import this library and `flutter_map` in the pubspec.yaml file.
+To view the example project, create a new project and copy/replace the existing 'main.dart' file with the 'main.dart' file from this project's example folder.
+Then add this library to the 'pubspec.yaml' file.
+Finally, follow the platform-specific installation instructions above to get your app to build successfully.

-Alternatively, if you just want to see how it works in real life, you can run the example app on an Android device by installing the APK file found in the 'example' directory.
+Alternatively, if you just want to see how it works quickly, you can run the example app on an Android device by installing the APK file found in the 'example' directory.
+Note, however, that this file may be a few versions old.

 ## Functionality